katcipis/katcipis.github.io/_drafts/restless-restfull.md

 and focus on representing collections of stuff ?
-The theory behind the [bike shedding phenomenon](https://en.wiktionary.org/wiki/bikeshedding) is that because it is easier and it is easy to discuss eternally easy stuff.
+The theory behind the [bike shedding phenomenon](https://en.wiktionary.org/wiki/bikeshedding) is that because it is easier and it is easy to discuss easy stuff (easy does not mean unimportant, but it means not spending almost all your time just on that).

 But the eternal bike shedding on REST methods was not over yet.
 And there was still the pain of ostracizing verbs, an URL is a